rkaysen63/stock-analysis/README.md

 ## Overview of Project
 The customer's parents had solely invested in DAQO New Energy Corp, a company that makes silicon wafers for solar panels.
 The customer believes that his parents should diversify their investments and has asked for help analyzing 2017 and 2018 stock data in order to evaluate DAQO (ticker symbol DQ) and other green energy stocks.
 Using VBA macros, the Total Daily Volume and Return were calculated for each stock for the years 2017 and 2018.

+For ease of use, buttons were provided to clear the page and then run the analysis with a prompt for the year.

 The macros were coded twice, in different ways, in order to demonstrate refactoring and the difference in run time.

 (Data set and premise from BootCamp Module 2 Challenge: https://courses.bootcampspot.com/courses)